tbepler/topaz/README.md

 # Topaz
 A pipeline for particle detection in cryo-electron microscopy images using convolutional neural networks trained from positive and unlabeled examples.
 Topaz also includes methods for micrograph and tomogram denoising using deep denoising models.

+**Check out our [Discussion](https://github.com/tbepler/topaz/discussions) section for general help, suggestions, and tips on using Topaz.**

 ## New in v0.2.5
 - Added Relion integration scripts
 - Topaz extract can now write particle coordinates to one file per input micrograph